THE TRANSATLANTIC MAGAZINE

-During the debate, in which the House of Lords confirmed the 12 December 2019 date for the upcoming UK General Election, Lord Wallace of Saltaire said of eligibility in the 2019 Election that "We would also have preferred the extension of the franchise to 16 year-olds and to EU citizens who are settled in this country, but we recognise that our electoral law is a collection of imperial and historical anomalies.
+During the debate, in which the House of Lords confirmed the 12 December 2019 date for the upcoming UK General Election, Lord Wallace said of eligibility in the 2019 Election that "We would also have preferred the extension of the franchise to 16 year-olds and to EU citizens who are settled in this country, but we recognise that our electoral law is a collection of imperial and historical anomalies.
 Irish and Commonwealth citizens resident in this country have the vote, while American and EU citizens who are long-term residents do not.
 These are important issues that we need to address, but in the next Parliament."

 Earlier this year, The American published a feature which included the views of Americans in the UK on Brexit.
 The strength of feeling in that article highlights how important the topic of Brexit, as well as other political issues, is for US Citizens based in the UK.
 The recent action of Members of Parliament on issues like FATCA and the impact of US tax on Overseas Americans has also highlighted the important role that MPs have in the lives of US and US connected citizens in Britain.

 It will be interesting to see how the approach of Parliament to eligibility could affect Americans who are long-term residents in the UK, particularly if the matter is raised in the next Parliament.